Image of the psyche spacecraft. Shows the plus shaped panels attached to the

 The Spacecraft

-The Psyche spacecraft and solar panels, which will be built by Maxar Technologies, are about the size of a singles tennis court.
+The Psyche spacecraft and solar panels, built by Maxar Technologies, are about the size of a singles tennis court.
 The body of the spacecraft is slightly bigger than a small van and about as tall as a regulation basketball hoop.
-The spacecraft will include a Gamma-Ray and Neutron Spectrometer, a Multispectral Imager, a Magnetometer and an x-band radio telecommunications system.
+The spacecraft includes a Gamma-Ray and Neutron Spectrometer, a Multispectral Imager, a Magnetometer and an x-band radio telecommunications system.

-The Psyche mission will also test a sophisticated new laser communication technology, called Deep Space Optical Communication, that encodes data in photons to communicate between a probe in deep space and Earth.
+The Psyche mission is also testing a sophisticated new laser communication technology, called Deep Space Optical Communication, that encodes data in photons to communicate between a probe in deep space and Earth.

 dimensions icon Spacecraft Size